About This Project

 McGaheysville, VA – 9,200 sf

-The initial stage of this two-phased expansion and renovation project for the McGaheysville Volunteer Fire Company was construction of a 3,400 sq. ft. addition to the left of the existing station, which was built in 1966.
+The initial stage of this two-phased expansion and renovation design-build project for the McGaheysville Volunteer Fire Company was construction of a 3,400 sq. ft. addition to the left of the existing station, which was built in 1966.
 The addition seamlessly blends with the original firehouse’s brick exterior and contains four apparatus bays and equipment storage space.

 Once the vehicles and equipment were moved into the new apparatus bay/storage building, improvements began on the 50 year-old fire station, which housed seven apparatus bays, restrooms, a bunk room, lounge, and office space.